chromice/ae/README.md

 $options = new aeOptions();
 ```

-You can configure the library instance via second parameter of `ae::load()`. æ will pass it to class constructor or object factory by value:
+You can configure the library by passing more arguments to `ae::load()`. æ will pass them to class constructor or object factory by value:

 ```php
 $lib_options = ae::load('ae/options.php', 'my_library_namespace');